openedx/edx-documentation/en_us/shared/exercises_tools/zooming_image.rst

 * The image that you want learners to see when they access the unit.

-* The image that appears in the magnified area when a learner clicks the regular image.
+* The image that appears in the magnified area when a learner selects the regular image.
 This image can be larger than the regular image.

-* The **jquery.loupeAndLightbox.js** JavaScript file.
-Every zooming image tool uses this JavaScript file, and you do not need to make any changes to it.
-To download this file, right-click http://files.edx.org/jquery.loupeAndLightbox.js, and then select **Save Link As** to save the file on your computer.
+* The ``image-zoom-tool.js`` JavaScript file from ``http://files.edx.org
+  /image-zoom-tool.js``.

+.. note:: Earlier versions of the zooming image tool used a different JavaScript file (``jquery.loupeAndLightbox.js``).
+Exercises that use this JavaScript file continue to work, but additional features such as keyboard navigation, are not available.
+EdX recommends that you download and use ``image-zoom-tool.js`` file with your zooming image tool, so that the zooming feature is available to learners who use keyboard controls instead of a mouse.

 ****************************
 Create a Zooming Image Tool
 ****************************

 #.
+Download the ``image-zoom-tool.js`` file by opening ``http://files.edx.org
+   /image-zoom-tool.js``.
+Select **Save Link As**.

-Upload your regular-sized image file, your small image file, and the
+#.
+In Studio, upload your regular-sized image file, your small image file, and
-   ``jquery.loupeAndLightbox.js`` file to the **Files & Uploads** page.
+   the ``image-zoom-tool.js`` file to the **Files & Uploads** page by selecting **Content** then selecting **Files & Uploads**..
 For more information about how to do this, see :ref:`Add Files to a Course`.

 #.
+Add a zooming image tool to your course.
+In the course outline in Studio,
-Under **Add New Component**, select **HTML**, and then select **Zooming
+   select **Add New Component**, select **HTML**, and then select **Zooming Image Tool**.
-   Image Tool**.

 #.
 In the new component that appears, select **Edit**.